KTH/programmable-society/grading-criteria.md

 ## Presentations (mandatory)

-The concept: The students prepare a 7 minute presentation on a topic that is relevant to DevOps.
+The concept: The students prepare a 7 minute presentation on a topic that is relevant to Smart Contracts.
 All students in a presentation must be present and speak in a balanced manner.

 |                                             | Yes | No |